unisonweb/unison/docs/publishing-library2.md

 ```
 ### Managing multiple sets of edits

-Here is an imagined script for managing multiple sets of edits
+Here is a hand-wavy, imagined script for managing multiple sets of edits:

 ```
 master>